 - Mini tripod stand

-After a few adjustments, this mic is an excellent choice for an affordable price.
+This mic is an excellent choice for an affordable price.
 We like to think of this mic as your business launching pad.
 It’s the tool to take your podcast or voiceovers to expand your business until your able to upgrade.

 Rightfully so, it’s one of the most popular microphones at its price range due to its solid-state preamp balanced transformer output.
 The mic produces a warm but smooth sound.
-The V67G has very little handling noise with a max SPL of 130dB.
+It has very little handling noise with a max SPL of 130dB.
 While rapping or singing through this mic, you will hear no audio coloration.

-Although the MXL V67G build quality looks more like ABS plastic from pictures, it is surprisingly made of solid metal.
+Although the build quality looks more like ABS plastic from pictures, it is surprisingly made of solid metal.
 Metal microphones tend to last longer compared to those made of plastic, keeping your investment worthwhile.
 It uses an XLR output that requires phantom power.

 Running below $100, the MXL 990 MIDNIGHT is an incredible bang for the buck condenser cardioid microphone with a very crisp sound.
 The large capsule captures the sound spoken word exceptionally well.
 For the low price, you will be shocked by how crisp and clean the sound quality is.